marcusmack/Gathering-all-my-browse-histories-together/README.md

 This post is to demo how to get records from different databases, do some data massages, then consolidate them into one SQL database table using python.
-So if you want to find something from your web browser history, you will only need to look for it in one place (the consolidated table) instead of opening and searching _all_ the browsers you use/used.
+So if you want to find something web browser history in this case, you will only need to look for it in one place (the consolidated table) instead of opening and searching _all_ the browsers you use/used.

 **Disclaimer:** This is the very first original post of my code work.
 Please bear with me on my writing, wording, and formats, etc.   :sweat_smile:
-As well as, this is just a weekend project for fun (even though it took me more than one weekend. :sweat_smile:).
+Also, this is just a weekend project for fun only (even though it took me more than one weekend to finalize it. :sweat_smile:).
+So my codes might not optimize for big datebases.

 Let's get started.

 ### Creating connections and have the SQL queries ready.

-First of all, import libraries and create connection to our DB.
+Import libraries and create connection to our DB.
 ``` Python
 import pandas as pd, sqlite3
 myHistoryDB = sqlite3.connect(r"your DB's path") # this is the DB that contains everything.
 ```
-Also, create connections with browsers' DBs and put them into a dictionary.
+Create connections with browsers' DBs and put them into a dictionary.
 ```python
 ffconn = sqlite3.connect(r"your browser's DB's path")
 vvconn = sqlite3.connect(r"your browser's DB's path")